troinine/hass-config/README.md

 ## Introduction

 My home assistant journey started roughly 2018 but was not very active for the first two years.
-I was happy with the default lovelace UI for a while until I started to notice projects that took a completely different way to design their dashboards.
+I was happy with the default lovelace UI for a while until I started to notice projects that took completely different approach on designing their dashboards.

-Big insparation came from the [UI-Lovelace-Minimalist](https://github.com/UI-Lovelace-Minimalist/UI) project and from [@matt8707](https://github.com/matt8707/hass-config)'s nice design!
+Significant inspiration started when I came across [UI-Lovelace-Minimalist](https://github.com/UI-Lovelace-Minimalist/UI) project and further studied [@matt8707](https://github.com/matt8707/hass-config)'s great design!

-After learning how to use the excellent [button-card](https://github.com/custom-cards/button-card) I came up with my current design for tablet and mobile.
+After learning how to use the brilliant and very flexible [button-card](https://github.com/custom-cards/button-card) by [@RomRider](https://github.com/RomRider) I came up with my current design for tablet and mobile.
 Yes, this design is heavily based on the button-card.
 Maybe I went a bit too deep with it...

 Hope you enjoy and find things useful in this repo! ⭐